AswinBalajiTR/Real-Time-Fatigue-Monitoring-System/README.md

 - ✅ Download & unzip the dataset
 - ✅ Run the eye/yawn detection models
 - ✅ Launch the Streamlit demo if needed

-For any questions, open a GitHub issue or contact the repo maintainer.